 SFC inventories energy & water consumption at 8 military facilities in NJ a year, e.g., Readyness Centers.
 Energy Audits involve modeling the energy consumption of a building and identifying opportunities to save on utility bills.
 Recommendations are often made that, when implemented, recover the cost of the audit in as little as one or two years.

 Jess Everett (Ph.D.
 Duke University) is the founding director of the Sustainable Facilities Center and a professor of Civil and Environmental Engineering at Rowan University since 1998.
 He has conducted research in sustainable engineering, solid waste management, site remediation, and pedagogy using operations research, statistical methods, and laboratory and field-based experimentation.
 He has worked on 76 funded projects, published 62 refereed journal articles, and authored five electronic web-book for pathfinder.rowan.edu.

 William Riddell (Ph.D.
 Cornell University) is an Associate Professor of Civil and Environmental Engineering.
 Prior to Rowan, Dr. Riddell worked at the NASA Langley Research Center, and the John A. Volpe National Transportation Systems Center.
 His research and teaching interests revolve around energy and infrastructure, with particular interest in how materials, design and operating environment interact to affect maintenance and inspection strategies as well as sustainability.

 Kathleen Mullins (B.S.
 Seton Hall University) joined the Rowan University SFC team in 2018 as the Sustainable Facilities advisor.
 She also assists with Builder SMS programs.
 She brings significant experience in both the private and public sectors (Insurance, Relocation, Project Management and Public Parking industries) in facilities management, maintenance, contract and lease negotiations, rent and facilities maintenance budgets, NJ public contract/bid requirements, and project management.

 Mac Haas (Ph.D.
-Princeton University) is an Assistant Professor of Mechanical Engineering working in the thermal-fluid sciences.
+Princeton University) is an Associate Professor of Mechanical Engineering working in the thermal-fluid sciences.
 His research interests include alternative energy technologies, formation and transformation of air pollutants, advanced manufacturing techniques, process safety and applied data science.

 Robert Krchnavek (Ph.D.
-Columbia University) is a Professor of Electrical and Computer Engineering.
+Columbia University) is an Emeritus Professor of Electrical and Computer Engineering.
 His research interests include alternative energy, smart grids, nanotechnology, MEMS, photonics, electromagnetics, and materials processing.